How does the kite fly?

 The moment the air goes over the kite it, due to a slight bulge in the shape of the kite, compresses between the kite under and steady air stream over, speeding up losing air pressure.

-Since the air pressure underneath the kite is now higher than over the kite, the kite gets pushed/sucked upward towards the lower pressure area.
+Since the air pressure underneath the kite is now higher than over the kite, the kite is pushed/sucked upward towards the lower pressure area.
 The faster the wind, the bigger the pressure differences between the top and underside of the kite.

 This upward pushing is called lift.